Large Model Performance Optimization Guide

 Checking for recomputation operators

-The IR graph is checked for operators with duplicated labels for Cast, Silu, and Mul.
+Check if the Cast, Silu and Mul operators have the label duplicated in IR graphs.
 The absence of labeled operators indicates that the actual computational graph does not recompute this part of the operator.
-Here only Cast operator is with duplicated label.
+Only Cast operator is with duplicated label in the following example.

 %1834(CNode_108839) = PrimFunc_Cast(%1833, I64(43)) {instance name: cast} primitive_attrs: {output_names: [output], input_names: [x, dst_type], recompute: Bool(1)} cnode_attrs: {recompute_sub_graph: U64(64), recompute_id: I64(65), duplicated: Bool(1), need_cse_after_recompute: Bool(1)} cnode_primal_attrs: {micro: I64(0)} : (<Tensor[Float16], (1, 4096, 4096)>, <Int64, NoShape>) -> (<Tensor[Float32], (1, 4096, 4096)>)